Learn How to Navigate Pardot Lightning App

 Now that you’ve got an idea of what Pardot is and that it’s the right tool for your company or group, it’s time to get into the fun stuff.
 We’re going to take a look around Pardot and show you where to find all the tools you’ll fall in love with.
-In this unit, we assume you are a Pardot administrator as well an end user.
+In this unit, we assume you are a Pardot administrator as well as an end user.

 The Pardot dashboard is the first thing you’ll see after you log into Pardot.
 It’s your home base, your command central.
 It gives you a macro view of your account notifications and active prospect records.
-It also gives easy access other data that we’ll talk about next.
+It also gives easy access to other data that we’ll talk about next.

 Your Navigation bar (1) contains eight main menu items: Prospects, Campaigns, Automations, Pardot Email, Content, Pardot Reports, Reports, and access to the Admin interface through the Pardot Settings.

 The Prospects Created (2) chart displays the number of prospects created in your account over time.
 It reports on all visitor to prospect conversions, including prospects that you import or manually create.

 Your Marketing Calendar (3) automatically displays all scheduled email campaigns and social posts, so you can see your upcoming planned content and make adjustments to the schedule if necessary.
 You can also add additional events and other markers to keep your team on track.

 The Active Prospects For Review (4) list displays up to five of the most recent prospects who’ve performed an activity, such as submitting a form, visiting a page, or clicking a link.

 The Identified Companies (5) list displays up to five of the most recent visitors whose companies could be identified.
 Click More Visitors to see all Identified Companies.